 You can then link the project with one or more GitHub repositories.

 After linking the repository you're able to configure how Flare interacts with the GitHub repository.

 Associating Flare errors with GitHub issues / PRs

 After you've connected a GitHub repo to a Flare project, you'll see an extra button "Create issue" on each error in Flare.

-By pressing this button you can quickly create an issue in GitHub.
+By pressing this button you can either quickly create a GitHub issue from Flare or go to the create new issue page on GitHub.

-Alternatively, you could manually open an issue at GitHub and mention add a Flare error URl in the issue description or any of the comments.
+If you've already created an issue on GitHub, you can associate the issue with a Flare error by mentioning the Flare error URL in the issue description or any of the comments.
 This will also associate the GitHub issue with the Flare error.

 When you return to Flare, you can see that the UI now shows that this error is now associated with one GitHub issue.
 When you click that link, you'll see a card that contains a link to the issue, and you can optionally couple the same error to another issue.